RunOpenCode/query-resources-loader-bundle/docs/twig-support.md

 That is possible to do with string manipulation as well, however, code do tend to be quite complex and hard to interpret and maintain.

-However, query building is desirable feature, and Twig can help you in doing such thing.
+Query building is a desirable feature, and Twig can help you in doing such thing.

 ## This is Twig, but new environment, new instance